victorDeveloper0821/victorDeveloper0821.github.io/content/post/spring-boot-apidoc-swagger-tutorial.en.md

 Tags: ['spring boot','API Doc', 'Swagger']
 Categories: ['spring boot', 'backend']
 DisableComments: false
-draft: true
+draft: false
 ---
 ## Why Use API Documentation?

 ---
-In the industry, work is not as perfect as in general software engineering theory; often, you need to play the role of an archaeologist to explore the wisdom of predecessors.

-In the field of web development, from the past when engineers needed to handle both front-end and back-end work, to the present where the roles are distinct, there is a need for a unified tool that allows both front-end and back-end to be familiar with API specifications.
+When software development teams develop RESTful APIs, they would like to reduce communication costs as much as they can.
+Speaking of API design, both frontend and backend engineers will access or test the functions of the APIs; therefore, maintaining documentation is absolutely important.
+In the documentation, we always include information such as URL, request body, response body, and headers.
+Swagger saves your day because it helps you generate documentation after source code changes.

 ## Why Not Just Use HackMD or Word for Updates?

 ---
 After three years of observation in the field, the reason is that both HackMD and Word require manual updates of API specifications after program updates.

-With the laziness of engineers being paramount, it is absolutely unacceptable.
-In society, facing deadlines, you need a better tool to update API documentation immediately after each program change.
-Swagger is the mainstream solution for various back-end frameworks, with implementations in various programming languages such as C#, Golang, Python, and PHP.
+As a software engineer, my creativity comes from being a lazy person.
+Sometimes facing deadlines, you need a better tool to update API documentation immediately after each source codes changes.
+Swagger is a popular solution for various back-end frameworks, with implementations in various programming languages such as C#, Golang, Python, and PHP.

 ## How to Use Swagger in Spring Boot?